jeorgen/check-if-mobile-wifi/README.md

 # check-if-mobile-wifi
-Checks if your computer is on a hotspot whose name start with certain string, if so returns True.
+Checks if your computer is on a hotspot whose name start with a certain string, if so returns True.
 Needs nmcli to be installed, so useful for Linux and similar.

+The purpose is to check if it is a good idea to transfer a lot of files.
+So if you are using a mobile hotspot from your phone you may not want to do that.

 Usage